-ESGR is a Department of Defense office that develops and promotes supportive work environments for service members in the National Guard through outreach, recognition, and educational opportunities that increase awareness of applicable laws.
-ESGR also provides assistance in resolving conflicts between service members and their employers.
-This year, ESGR celebrates 51 years of excellence in support of Reserve Components and their civilian employers.
-For more information about ESGR outreach programs call (800)336-4590 or visit www.ESGR.mil.
+ESGR is a Department of Defense office that developes and promotes supportive work environments for service members in the National Guard and Reserve though outreach, recognition, and educational opportunities that increase awareness of applicable laws.
+ESGR also provides assistance in resolving conflicts between Service Members and their employers.
+This year, ESGR celebrates 51 years of excellence in support of the Reserve Components and their civilian employees.
+For more information about ESGR outreach programs or volunteer opportunities, call (800)336-4590 or visit www.ESGR.mil/MN.